Skip to content

 print("---------------------------------")

-for col_name in X.columns:
+for i, col_name in enumerate(X.columns):

-print("Feature: {:15}, unique: {:4d}, Mean: {:6.2f}, Std: {:6.2f}, Min: {:6.2f}, Max: {:6.2f}".format(col_name, len(X[col_name].unique()), X[col_name].mean(), X[col_name].std(), X[col_name].min(), X[col_name].max()))
+print("x_{} {:15}, unique: {:4d}, Mean: {:6.2f}, Std: {:6.2f}, Min: {:6.2f}, Max: {:6.2f}".format(i, col_name, len(X[col_name].unique()), X[col_name].mean(), X[col_name].std(), X[col_name].min(), X[col_name].max()))

 print("\nTarget shape: {}".format(y.shape))